As a dog parent, you need to keep an eye on several things and the unwanted pregnancy of your female dog is one and the most important of them.

 Can we do Dog Abortion at Home?

 Technically, yes, it is possible to pursue the abortion at home using various medications but it is not recommended to do it yourself as it may risk your dog’s life.
 The procedure of the abortion is different at different times of pregnancy and only a vet can conclude the best method as on the dog’s condition and other important factors.

 Medical Abortion in Dogs:

 In medical abortion, we use medications to end up an unwanted pregnancy in dogs during the second trimester, which is about 30-40 days into the pregnancy.
-Many people noticed that knowing the breeding date seems helpful as different medications given for pregnancy termination works effectively on certain stages of pregnancy.
+Many people noticed that knowing the breeding date seems helpful as different medications are given for pregnancy termination that works effectively during certain stages of pregnancy.

 The female dog is usually hospitalized for 5 to 7 days for medical abortion.
 Doctors inject some medications and also there is an objectionable vaginal discharge which seems to be unpleasant at home.
 That’s why pregnant dog hospitalization is important during the performance of this procedure.

 A veterinarian can give you a piece of good advice as to which method is safest and most effective for the termination of pregnancy, as it is based upon the stage of pregnancy.

 The complete removal of the ovaries and uterus is called Ovariohysterectomy which is very successful in terminating and preventing pregnancy.
 This is done early on in pregnancy.
 A veterinarian may find it difficult and uncomfortable to perform this procedure on a canine in later pregnancy.

 Other methods can also be used to terminate a pregnancy in dogs but the discussion with the veterinarian is necessary to decide the best solution for the dog and the owner in the long term.